bennidi/mbassador-spring/README.md

 mbassador-spring
 ================
+CDI-like transactional events in Spring!

 Use MBassador in Spring environment.
-Supports conditional event dispatch (e.g. after or before {commit|rollback}).
+Supports conditional message dispatch (e.g. after or before {commit|rollback}) based on Springs TransactionSynchronization.

-See MBassador for more extensive documentation.
-This project is still in beta but will be continuously improved to create a stable release.
-Any feedback from the spring community is very welcome.
+This project is currently in beta but is planned to be continuously improved to create a stable release soon.
+The functionality to synchronize with spring managed transactions is implemented completely but it lacks a great deal of testing.
+Please download and test this mbassador extension for your use cases and provide me with feedback and test cases.
+I think that declarative transactional event listeners would be a great addition to the spring ecosystem (of which I am a great fan).

 <h2>Usage</h2>